brutusyhy/polars-explorer/polars-explorer/README.md

 Then, run `pnpm tauri dev`.
 It utilizes vite to monitor real-time changes to code, and recompile Rust/hot reload React code accordingly.

+## Test CSV

+/src-tauri/test-csv-generator is a tool that can generate different kinds of testing csv to check how well the app can handle them

+The scope of testing will be expanded in the future.